top of page

 Isolation 08/01/2022

-I'm preparing for the first foraging walk from the confines of the spare bedroom - the date is now set for 27/01.
-Posters have been designed and ordered, emails sent, researching materials as much as I can from an internal perspective.
-I’ve sewn up some foraging bags ready for dying next week.
-I’ve been listening to podcasts - mostly about ecology and inter-relational connections between species.
-Thinking about the woodland at Lundsfield quarry and the apparent dormancy of the site.
-The fallen trees (I counted 12 that came down recently in storm Arwen) that will eventually rot down and provide new habitats for other species.
-The constant drone from the nearby M6 now unmuffled by bare branches.
-And underneath, the mycorrhizal networks are always active, storing carbon, consuming energy, buffering, communicating beneath the ground cover of decaying matter.
-And the moulds and fruiting bodies above the earth providing energy for invertebrates and small mammals providing energy for larger mammals and birds of prey that ultimately provide energy for the plants and round it goes, season after season… this is deep ecology and an intricate web of inter-dependency: to interfere with any single element (using herbicides/insecticides for example) can jeopardise the whole system.
+I'm preparing for the first forage and the date is now set for 27/01.
+Posters sorted, emails sent, researching as much as I can while stuck in isolation.
+I’ve made some foraging bags from recycled cotton ready for dyeing next week and listening to podcasts - about art, ecology and inter-relatedness.
+And thinking about the woods at Lundsfield quarry and the apparent but misleading dormancy.
+The fallen trees (I counted 12 that came down recently in storm Arwen) that will rot down to provide new habitats, the unmuffled drone from the M6, and underneath: the active mycorrhizal networks, storing carbon, consuming energy, buffering, communicating.
+And the fruiting bodies above the earth providing energy for invertebrates and small mammals who provide energy for larger mammals and birds of prey that decompose and provide energy for the plants and round it goes… deep ecology, an intricate web of inter-dependency and to interfere with any element (by messing about with herbicides/insecticides) corrupts the entire system.

-So what types of material are we going to be able to forage in mid-winter? pine needles - pine cones - bark - leaves (oak) if they’re not too decayed - ivy leaves - we will not be taking berries, which are essential food for non -humans at this time of year.
+So what kind of matter is around to forage in mid-winter? pine needles - pine cones - bark - leaves (oak) - ivy leaves - not berries though we'll leave those for the wild life.

-My feeling is that all of the material gathered will go into the pot together.
-The resulting ‘potion’ will be unique to that time and place - the ingredients will be documented before adding but unlikely to ever be repeated.
-The element of unpredictability will add extra interest to the colour alchemy process.
+My feeling is that all the material we gather will go into the dye pot and the resulting ‘dye liquor' will be a unique record of time and place - I will identify and document the ingredients never to be repeated.
+The unpredictability will represent the magic of colour alchemy.

-I’ve also been thinking about ways of prompting conversation during the walks.
-We will each have notebook and pencil with textual prompts on each page to encourage discussion - ideas so far:
+I’ve also been thinking about ways of prompting during the walks.
+We will have notebooks and pencils and prompts to generate discussion - ideas so far:

 everything is connected